|Tel.: 024 7652 2837|

 My main research interests surround human-ecosystem interactions, and the monitoring of marine resources, impact assessments.
 Ultimately, identifying the best means of integrating local resource-dependent communities into the habitat conservation, monitoring, and management.

-Protected Areas and People : Exploring perceived wisdoms surrounding natural resource management and sustainability.
+Protected Areas and People: Exploring perceived wisdoms surrounding natural resource management and sustainability.
 Funded by: Warwick GCRF Catalyst fund.
-(More Information)
+(More information on this research project)

 Marine Biological Association (Post-graduate Conference) May 2014, Scarborough.